open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 Additionally `net.peer.port` from the [network attributes][] is recommended.
 Furthermore, it is strongly recommended to add the [`net.transport`][] attribute and follow its guidelines, especially for in-process queueing systems (like [Hangfire][], for example).
 These attributes should be set to the broker to which the message is sent/from which it is received.

+Note that attributes in `messaging.message` namespace describe message.
+It's recommended to use `messaging.{system}.message` namespace for specific messaging system attributes that describe individual messages.

 [network attributes]: span-general.md#general-network-connection-attributes
 [`net.transport`]: span-general.md#network-transport-attributes